atomicdata-dev/atomic-data-docs/src/commits/compare.md

 Finally, Atomic Commits use cryptography (hashing) to determine authenticity of commits.
 This concept is borrowed from git commits, which also uses signatures to prove authorship.
-As is the case with git, this also allows for verfiable P2P sharing of changes.
+As is the case with git, this also allows for verifiable P2P sharing of changes.